wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Simulating Decoder

 Decoder is simulated right after we finish simulating pre-decoder.
-The decoder logic assumed by zSim can be expressed as "4-1-1-1" rule: At most four instructions can be decoded at a time using the three simple decoders and one complex decoder.
+The decoder logic assumed by zSim can be summarized as "4-1-1-1" rule: At most four instructions can be decoded at a time using the three simple decoders and one complex decoder.
-The three simple decoders
+The three simple decoders can decode instructions that generate one uop at a time, and the complex decoder can decode instructions that generate up to four uops.
+More complicated instructions are decoded using the micro-sequenced ROM, which is not modeled, since they are rarely used in practice.